 - Men with a family history of breast cancer.

 - Increased consumption of saturated animal fat and red meat

 - Environmental exposure to chemicals or ionizing radiation.

 This depends on when the disease is caught.
-With increased screening with Prostate-Specific Antigen (PSA test), prostate cancer can be diagnosed at a stage where there are no symptoms.
+With increased screening with Prostate-Specific Antigen (PSA test), it can be diagnosed at a stage where there are no symptoms.
 At its more advanced stages, it can cause a variety of symptoms such as

 - Trouble urinating

 - Lower limb swelling amongst others